 Snowshoeing is somewhere between skiing and winter hiking.
 Imagine a snowshoe as a friendly cousin of the crampon.
 Crampons are pointy and angry and serious.
 Snowshoes are flat, friendly and often come in bright colours.
 Which is great if you have a tendency to lose things, because snow is white (usually).
-We think this easily learnt way to travel in the hills and mountains is brilliant.
+We think snowshoeing expeditions in the hills and mountains are brilliant.
 You can pick it up quickly and use snowshoes to access areas that would otherwise be completely inaccessible (or just a massive pain to visit) because of the snow.
 Snowshoeing makes walking on the snow fun.

 What is Snowshoeing?

 Snowshoeing is really what it sounds like: you put on shoes (of a fashion) that allow you to walk on the snow.
 We’ll come on to how that works later, but basically snowshoeing is when you put on snowshoes and go for a walk in the snow.
 It’s a bit like saying skiing or hiking-booting… which we’re sure you say all the time.